googlefonts/googlesans-flex/README.md

 1. Click "Draft a new release" (top right).
 2. Open the dropdown "Choose a tag".
 3. Either select the existing tag you want to make a release for, or type in the version you're releasing and then click "Create new tag: blah on publish".
-4. Fill in the release title and description.
+4. Fill in the release title (the description is filled automatically).
 5. Adjust checkboxes for pre-release and latest as you see fit.
 6. Click "Publish release".